-Temporarily restricted net assets are limited by donor-imposed stipulations that either expire with the passage of time or can be fulfilled and removed by the actions of the Organization pursuant to those stipulations.
+Net assets with donor restrictions are limited by donor-imposed stipulations that either expire with the passage of time or can be fulfilled and removed by the actions of the Organization pursuant to those stipulations.
 When a donor restriction expires, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statement of operations and changes in net assets as net assets released from restrictions.
-At September 30, 2017 and 2016, temporarily restricted net assets only included purpose restrictions.
+At September 30, 2018 and 2017, temporarily restricted net assets only included purpose restrictions.